eBUS/adapter/index.en.md

 ventilation or solar system.

-You can [reserve such an adapter here](https://ebusd.eu/myadapter/) and it will then be sent in sequence as soon as the next batch becomes available.
+You can [reserve such an adapter here](https://ebusd.eu/myadapter/) and it will then be sent in sequence as soon as the next batch is available.

 ### Introduction